 The Opening Question

-What is the one common thing between the products below?
-Do take a minute to think.
+What is the one common thing that unites the products below?
+Do take a minute to think!

-No one explicitly asked for these products.
-Yet, these are the world’s most successful products!
+No one explicitly asked for these products!
+Yet, these products turned out to be phenomenal successes!

 The same follows for the following disruptive companies: